exceptionSPG/shivagyawali.com.np/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 An experience experiencing the existence.
-A keen learner, passionately driven, enthuasiastic.
+A keen learner, passionately driven, curious.